ksailens/react-theory/README.md

 # react-theory
-new project for train in reactjs
+new project for train in reactjs theory